Camperdown Country Park: History

+Camperdown Park has been the host venue for BBC Radio 1's Big Weekend twice, the first time in 2006, and again in 2023.
+It was due to host in 2020 however it was cancelled as a result of the COVID-19 pandemic.
+It is the only venue in Scotland to host the event twice.

+Aside from hosting BBC Radio 1's Big Weekend, Camperdown Park also hosted Carnival Fifty Six in August 2017, which was intended to be an annual music festival for Dundee, similar to TRNSMT in Glasgow, however, it was cancelled after one year.

+Since the success of Big Weekend, Camperdown began hosting Doof in the Park from 2025, an EDM festival organised by Dundonian DJ Hannah Laing and is set to host the Ibiza Orchestra Experience and Summer in Nashville in August 2025.

-Facilities
+Facilities and features

 Wildlife Centre

-The Camperdown Wildlife Centre is home to over 300 animals, of 50 different species.
+The Camperdown Wildlife Centre is home to over three hundred animals, of fifty different species.
 The centre contains mainly mammals and birds but also houses several reptile species.
-The centre is a member of BIAZA (The British and Irish Association of Zoos and Aquariums) which promotes high standards of care for animals in zoo collections.
+The centre is a member of BIAZA (The British and Irish Association of Zoos and Aquariums), which promotes high standards of care for animals in zoo collections.

+The park made news headlines in 1986, when "Jeremy", its female European brown bear, bit the arm off ten-year-old Ross Prendergast, who had sneaked into the park after hours.
+A campaign was launched to stop the bear being put down.
+The bear enclosure has been enlarged since the incident, and there are now three different bears at the park.

 Comet and Star, the two brown bears, were two of the most popular animals at the centre.
 Comet died in 2016 and Star was joined by three younger bears from another collection.
 Star died in 2018.
 One of Britain's rarest mammals, the pine marten, can also be found in the centre.
 Camperdown Wildlife Centre received its "zoo licence" in September 2003.
-The park made news headlines in 1986, when "Jeremy", its female European brown bear, bit the arm off ten-year-old Ross Prendergast, who had sneaked into the park after hours.
-A campaign was launched to stop the bear being put down.
-The bear enclosure has been enlarged since the incident, and there are now three different bears at the park.

-In 2007 the park was subjected to an attack by vandals who broke into the zoo and launched an assault on numerous different species.
+In 2007, the park was subjected to an attack by vandals who broke into the zoo and launched an assault on numerous different species.
 They used weapons including a pick axe, a knife and stakes.
-As a result of the attack, a fallow deer was left with a large wound located on its side, a terrapin's eyes had been gouged out and a snowy owl had become so distressed that it cannibalised its own offspring.
-Following the incident two boys ages 11 and 13 were charged.
-A total of 25 animals had been injured.
+As a result of the attack, a fallow deer was left with a large wound on its side, a terrapin's eyes had been gouged out and a snowy owl had become so distressed that it cannibalised its own offspring.
+Following the incident, two boys, ages 11 and 13, were charged.
+A total of twenty-five animals had been injured.

 Golf course

-Camperdown Country Park had an 18-hole golf course which was 6,548 yards in length.
+Camperdown Country Park had an eighteen-hole golf course which was 6,548 yards in length.
 It was opened in 1959 and became a very popular golf course in the area.
 During the 1970s the course held the British Police Championship, and (with the Downfield Golf Course) the Scottish Stroke-Play Championship.
 Following a cost-saving exercise by Dundee City Council, the decision was made to close the course permanently.
 It closed in April 2020.

-Sport

-The park is home to a parkrun.